ietf-wg-cellar/flac-specification/flac.md

 # Residual Coding

-FLAC uses Exponential-Golomb (a variant of Rice) coding as it's residual encoder.
+FLAC uses Exponential-Golomb (a variant of Rice) coding as its residual encoder.
 You can learn more about [exp-golomb coding](https://en.wikipedia.org/wiki/Exponential-Golomb_coding) on Wikipedia.

 FLAC currently defines two similar methods for the coding of the error signal from the prediction stage.
 The error signal is coded using Exponential-Golomb codes in one of two ways: